 45. Prohibition Period.
 As indicated above, the prohibition has a limited duration.
 Pursuant to both the rule for the reverse auction and the rule for the forward auction, the prohibition on certain communications begins with the deadline for filing applications to participate.
 Thus, the prohibition period under the reverse auction rule commences with the reverse auction application filing deadline, and the prohibition period under the forward auction rule commences with the forward auction application filing deadline.
 Under the reverse auction rule, the prohibition period ends with the announcement of the incentive auction results.
-For communications between forward auction applicants and broadcast television licensees, the mirroring forward auction rule prohibition period likewise ends with the announcement of the incentive auction applicants and related parties, by contrast, the prohibition period continues until the post-auction deadline for making down payments on winning bids.
+For communications between forward auction applicants and broadcast television licensees, the mirroring forward auction rule prohibition period likewise ends with the announcement of the results of the incentive auction in the Channel Reassignment Public Notice.
+For communications between forward auction applicants and related parties, by contrast, the prohibition period continues until the post-auction deadline for making down payments on winning bids.
 The ultimate duration of the prohibition period will depend on the length of the auction.

-74 We note that the release of information prior to and during past Commission auctions is irrelevant to whether the information can be disclosed.
+&lt;sup>74 We note that the release of information prior to and during past Commission auctions is irrelevant to whether the information can be disclosed.
 For example, a forward auction applicant's disclosure the geographic areas in which it will bid would violate the rule, even though in some earlier auctions the Commission made pre-auction disclosures regarding each applicant's selection of licenses on which to bid.

-75 Incentive Auction R&O, 29 FCC Rcd at 6741-42, para.
+&lt;sup>75 Incentive Auction R&O. 29 FCC Rcd at 6741-42, para.
 410.